Table of Contents

 - Cost of studying and living in UK vs US

-Among the top 3 study abroad destinations among international students, United States and United Kingdom offer entirely different experiences to students.
+Among the top 3 study abroad destinations among international students, The United States and The United Kingdom offer entirely different experiences to students.
 There are vast differences between US vs UK education systems, costs of studying and living, job opportunities, and immigration policies.

 It’s not that one is better than the other.
 But you have to consider which one offers you the best facilities according to your field of study, budget, and career plans.